alphagov/gsp/adr/ADR004-tenant-isolation.md

 ## Decision

-* We shall isolate each environment as its own cluster for strong isolation and improved availability
-* We shall enable cluster deployment into target account for billing purposes
+We will manage multiple Kubernetes clusters, one per environment per tenant.

+This should provide:

+* Strong network/compute isolatation between service teams
+* Clear seperation of billing
-* We shall enable cluster deployment into target VPCs for migration purposes
+* Ability to deploy into target VPCs to make piecemeal microservice migration practical

 ## Consequences

 * Management multiple clusters across multiple accounts may be more complex than managing a single big one
-* Less control over the target account/environment
+* Lack of direct control over the target account/environment may introduce complexities